currents-dev/currents-reporter/packages/jest/README.md

 # @currents/jest

-A [Jest](https://github.com/facebook/jest) reporter for [Currents](https://currents.dev) - a cloud platform for debugging, troubleshooting and analysing CI test results.
+A [Jest](https://github.com/facebook/jest) reporter for [Currents](https://currents.dev) - a cloud platform for debugging, troubleshooting and analysing CI test results:

+- Save jest test results to a cloud
+- Fetch git information and associated with CI builds
+- Integrate with your workflow - Slack, GitHub or GitLab PR comments and status checks
+- Flakiness, failure rate, duration and much more aggregative metrics
+- Errors and root cause tracker
+- Automated reports with test suite health metrics
+- Get access to test results via REST API and HTTP webhooks

 ## Setup